DarrellS0352/Combined-Guided-Topic-Modeling-Based-and-Aspect-Based-Sentiment-Analysis-For-Book-User-Reviews/README.md

 # Combined Guided Topic Modeling-Based and Aspect-Based Sentiment Analysis For Book User Reviews

 ## Objective
-abc
-+ The purpose of this project is to give additional insights about recommended books to a user utilizing topic modeling, aspect extraction, and sentiment analysis
-+ It is intended to be an extension of a previous project that provides book recommendations with neural networks which can be found at [this repository](https://github.com/DarrellS0352/Neural-Collaborative-Filtering-Book-Recommendation-System)
+The purpose of this project is to give additional insights about recommended books to a user utilizing topic modeling, aspect extraction, and sentiment analysis.
+It is intended to be an extension of a previous project that provides book recommendations with neural networks which can be found at [this repository](https://github.com/DarrellS0352/Neural-Collaborative-Filtering-Book-Recommendation-System).
-+ Most product recommenders give their recommendations and some even let you see user reviews
-+ However, determining if you'll really like the product with these data points is unfeasible
-+ You could read through thousands of user reviews
 ## The Data
 abc
 + Original data description